15 Best AI Coding Tools in 2026: The Definitive Comparison

 Pricing: Free (limited), Pro ($20/month), Business ($40/user/month).

-8. RunCell -- AI Agent for Data Science
+3. RunCell -- AI Agent for Data Science

-What RunCell does differently:
+What makes RunCell different:

-- Cell-Level Operations: Creates, edits, splits, merges, and reorders notebook cells
+- Cell-level operations: Creates, edits, splits, merges, and reorders notebook cells

-- Visualization Integration: Works with Matplotlib, Seaborn, Plotly, and PyGWalker (opens in a new tab)
+- Visualization integration: Works with Matplotlib, Seaborn, Plotly, and PyGWalker (opens in a new tab)

 # Describe what you want, RunCell handles the rest: